geomarker-io/purple_air_data_in_R/README.md

 To download a file, click on the file name at the top of this page.
 This will then open the file within GitHub.
 In the top-right corner, click on the icon that says **Download raw file**.
 Make sure that you download the raw `.R` files and not the HTML versions.
 Use the left-side panel to then open the next file to download.
 Repeat this process until all the files are downloaded.

 Save all the files into one (preferrably new) folder.
-Make a mental note of the location of this folder, since you will need to reference its file path later in the tutorial.
+Remember the location of this folder, since you will need to reference its file path later in the tutorial.
 After you install both R and RStudio, clicking on any of these `.R` files should open RStudio and set your current working directory to the folder where these files are located.
 Make sure that the current working directory points to the folder containing these `.R` files.
 You can use the R package `here` to set up the correct working directory so that files are loaded and saved in the correct location on your computer.
 See the vignette for additional details.

 ## Additional Links